rigdenlab/SIMBAD/docs/install.rst

 .. code-block:: bash

-   $ simbad-create-db morda -nproc 10 $HOME/Documents/simbad_db
+   $ simbad-database morda -nproc 10 $HOME/Documents/simbad_db

 This database will currently require ~3Gb of disk space.
 If you do not have much more available, you might want to consider providing the ``-chunk_size`` argument to the script call.
 By default, this value is ``5000`` meaning that 5000 domains are processed at the same time.
 However, this will require ~100Gb of temporary disk space to be available.
 If you do not have this space available, reduce this number accordingly [``-chunk_size 100`` does not exceed ~10Gb].

 .. code-block:: bash

-   $ simbad-create-db morda -chunk_size 100 $HOME/Documents/simbad_db
+   $ simbad-database morda -chunk_size 100 $HOME/Documents/simbad_db

 After the first installation of this database, we do not need to process every domain again in consecutive runs.
 If you want to update your database in the future, you can simply run the same commands as before, and point the script to the root of the simbad database.
-I.e., if we created the database with the command ``simbad-create-db morda -chunk_size 100 $HOME/Documents/simbad_db``, we can update it now with the following:
+I.e., if we created the database with the command ``simbad-database morda -chunk_size 100 $HOME/Documents/simbad_db``, we can update it now with the following:

 .. code-block:: bash

-   $ simbad-create-db morda -chunk_size 100 $HOME/Documents/simbad_db
+   $ simbad-database morda -chunk_size 100 $HOME/Documents/simbad_db

 The installation procedure will determine any new files in the MoRDa database, and only process them.